mohdalmas/redis-infra-devops/README.md

 **Redis Infrastructure DevOps**
 This repository provides Terraform and Helm configurations for setting up and managing Redis infrastructure on AWS EKS clusters.
-It includes scripts for operational tasks and GitHub Actions workflows for CI/CD.

 **Table of Contents**
 - Introduction